freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Available Disks`, type :literal:`^(da)|(nvd)` in
 :guilabel:`Filter disks by name`.

+The type and maximum capacity is dislayed for available disks.
+The *Rotation Rate*, *Model*, and *Serial* of an available disk can be displayed by clicking |ui-chevron-right|.

 After selecting disks, click the right arrow to add them to the :guilabel:`Data VDevs` section.
 The usable space of each disk in a pool is limited to the size of the smallest disk in the vdev.
 Because